-All Cinema Rediscovered ticket holders can get a 6 O'Clock Gin & Tonic for £5 at the Café & Bar and Undershed during the Festival.
+All Cinema Rediscovered pass and ticket holders can get a 6 O'Clock Gin & Tonic for £5 at the Café & Bar and Undershed during the Festival.

-Buy a Cinema Rediscovered Pass: (This allows you to select from 50+ Cinema Rediscovered screenings/events between Wed 20 - Sun 24 July, subject to availability, conditions apply).
+The Cinema Rediscovered Pass allows you to select from 50+ Cinema Rediscovered screenings and events between Wed 26 - Sun 30 July.
+Subject to availability, terms and conditions apply.

 Pass Holders will also get a free three-month trial and tote bag from curated online film streaming platform MUBI.

 There are lots of great places to stay near the festival, from the cheap and quirky to the grand and luxurious.
-Find out more here: https://visitbristol.co.uk/accommodation.
+Find out more at Visit Bristol.

 Watershed is the Cinema Rediscovered Festival Hub and the point of contact for all box office and access queries.

-There are two places to eat and drink at Watershed, one spacious indoor Café & Bar on the first floor, where you can pre-book a table or just try your luck, as well as brand new outdoor space Undershed which has no pre-booking.
+There are two places to eat and drink at Watershed: one spacious indoor Café & Bar on the first floor, where you can either pre-book a table or turn up, as well as Undershed, which has no pre-booking.
 Find out more.

 20th Century Flicks